The Hubble Missing Globular Cluster Survey. III. Astro-photometric catalogs, artificial-star tests, and improved absolute proper motions: Scientific application: Probing globular-cluster origins with GaiaHub proper motions

 We made our artificial-star tests (both input and output catalogs) available to the community.
 A description of these catalogs is provided in Appendix~\ref{appendix:release}.

-\section{Scientific application: probing globular-cluster origins with \texttt{GaiaHub} proper motions}
+\section{Scientific application: Probing globular-cluster origins with \texttt{GaiaHub} proper motions}

-For most MGCS targets, cluster members in the CMD are embedded in foreground/background field stars. \citet[hereafter, Paper~II]{2026rosignoli} discuss two methods devised to facilitate the analysis of the MGCS GCs:\ a statistical approach purely based on photometry (applicable only to systems with both ACS and WFC3 optical data); and PM decontamination.
-As an example of a possible application, we show in the following the latter method with PMs in the central fields of our GCs computed using \texttt{GaiaHub} \citep{2022ApJ...933...76D}. \texttt{GaiaHub} is a tool designed to combine \hst and \gaia data to compute PMs.
-The \hst-\gaia combination has shown to be very effective in improving the PM precision at \gaia's faint end.
+For most MGCS targets, cluster members in the CMD are embedded in foreground or background field stars. \citet[hereafter, Paper~II]{2026rosignoli} discuss two methods devised to facilitate the analysis of the MGCS GCs:\ a statistical approach purely based on photometry (applicable only to systems with both ACS and WFC3 optical data), and PM decontamination.
+As an example of a possible application, we show in the following the latter method with PMs in the central fields of our GCs computed using \texttt{GaiaHub}\footnote{We modified the publicly available code to support WFC3/IR data as well.} \citep{2022ApJ...933...76D}. \texttt{GaiaHub} is a tool designed to combine \hst and \gaia data to compute PMs.
+The \hst-\gaia combination has been shown to be very effective in improving the PM precision at \gaia's faint end.

-We run \texttt{GaiaHub} following the same approach as in \citetalias{2026rosignoli}.
-First, we bypassed the initial step of \texttt{GaiaHub} in which \hst-based astro-photometric catalogs (one for each image) are created from scratch, and used instead the outputs of our first-pass-photometry stage described in Sect.~\ref{sec:datared}.
-We run \texttt{GaiaHub} with the \mbox{\texttt{-\mbox{}-rewind\_stars}} option, which uses PMs (from \gaia first, and then from \texttt{GaiaHub}) to propagate \gaia's positions at the epoch of the \hst observations to facilitate the cross-matching of the catalogs and transform positions onto the same reference system.
+We ran \texttt{GaiaHub} following the same approach as in \citetalias{2026rosignoli}.
+First, we bypassed the initial step of \texttt{GaiaHub} in which \hst-based astro-photometric catalogs (one for each image) are created from scratch and instead used the output of our first-pass photometry stage described in Sect.~\ref{sec:datared}.
+We ran \texttt{GaiaHub} with the \mbox{\texttt{-\mbox{}-rewind\_stars}} option, which uses PMs (from \gaia first, and then from \texttt{GaiaHub}) to propagate \gaia's positions at the epoch of the \hst observations to facilitate the cross-matching of the catalogs and transform positions onto the same reference system.
 We opted for this setup because cluster membership is not straightforward, as field stars significantly outnumber cluster stars in many cases.
-Because of how we run \texttt{GaiaHub}, our output PMs are already in an absolute reference frame set by the \gaia DR3 PMs.
-For NGC~6749, we used the PMs from \citetalias{2026rosignoli}.
+Due to how we run \texttt{GaiaHub}, our output PMs are already in an absolute reference frame set by the \gaia DR3 PMs.
+For NGC~6749, we used PMs from \citetalias{2026rosignoli}.